Find out how you can customize Grammarly languages to match what you’re writing or editing.

 Grammarly is an excellent writing assistant, but it can’t read your mind.
 While it does a great job of helping you find sentence structure problems, grammar mistakes, typos, missing commas, and capitalization errors, it can’t tell that you are writing in British English and not American.

 As you use the add-on to improve your writing skills, you can tell it what language you’re writing in to ensure grammar spelling errors it highlights are actually spelling and grammar errors.
+To learn more, read our Grammarly review.

 Join over 15,000 writers today